14ag/14ag/README.md

 > Where algorithms dance, tables misalign, and code has a sense of humor.

-## 🎪 Welcome to the Show
+## 🎪 Welcome to the Show!

 Step right up, ladies and gentlemen!
-You've entered the digital circus of `14ag`.
+You've entered the e-circus of `14ag`.
 Prepare for a spectacle of wit, code, and just a dash of controlled chaos.

 ## 🎟️ What's On Display?